marcmarine/energy-label/README.md

 - Flags (🇪🇺/🇬🇧) can be selected for products sold in the European Union and Great Britain.

 > [!NOTE]
-> Currently, it is only available for wine refrigerators and arrow labels.
+> It is currently available for smartphones and tablets, refrigerators and arrow labels.
+More templates will be added gradually.

 ## Installation